peterlacko/gooddata-ui/docs/cors.md

 You can bypass this CORS restriction in this case because making a cross-origin request from a trusted application is safe.
 To bypass, set up a local proxy.
 The proxy will make the GoodData API accessible under the same hostname and port as your web application, that is, [https://localhost:3000/gdc/](https://localhost:3000/gdc/).

-Using a proxy is a quick solution that allows you to immediately start using GoodData.UI.
-For a proper, production-ready, solution, see [How to Access the GoodData API Directly](ht_access_gd_api_directly.md) and set up access to the GoodData API.

 To set up a proxy, add the following section to the root level of your `package.json` \(this works with any application started using `react-scripts start`\):

 ```javascript